tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_descriptions.md

 ## Next steps

-Now it's time to list out the [Endpoints and methods](docapis_resource_endpoints.html) for the resource.
+Now it's time to list out the [endpoints and methods](docapis_resource_endpoints.html) for the resource.